 - Alcohol use.
 Heavy alcohol use can decrease bone formation, and it increases the risk of falling.
-According to some experts, 3 or more drinks a day increases your risk for osteoporosis.footnote 1 See pictures of standard alcoholic drinks.
+Osteoporosis Canada recommends drinking no more than 2 alcohol drinks a day.
+See pictures of standard alcoholic drinks.

 - Getting little or no exercise.
 Weight-bearing exercises—such as walking, jogging, stair climbing, dancing, or lifting weights—keep bones strong and healthy by working the muscles and bones against gravity.
 Exercise may improve your balance and decrease your risk of falling.

 - Being small-framed or thin.
 Thin people and those with small frames are more likely to develop osteoporosis.
 But being overweight puts women at risk for other serious medical conditions, including type 2 diabetes, high blood pressure, and coronary artery disease (CAD).
 For more information, see the topic Weight Management.

 - A diet low in foods containing calcium and vitamin D.